Be creative! It can be a company you want to work for.

 Each group will deliver (a) a 3-page executive summary report, (b) electronic and paper copies of all presentation materials and (c) a comprehensive reference list of all sources, including but not limited to books, databases, articles, websites, individual interviews and correspondence, television programs, etc.

-There will be up to 7 groups in each section.
+There will be 6-9 groups in each section.
 When each group presents, everyone else in the class serves as the Board of Directors of the client companies.
 You will be evaluated not just on your presentation, but also on your role as board member.